-- (1) The access arrangement information for a full access arrangement proposal (other than an access arrangement variation proposal) must include the following: - (a) if the access arrangement period commences at the end of an earlier access arrangement period: - (i) capital expenditure (by asset class) over the earlier access arrangement period; and - (ii) operating expenditure (by category) over the earlier access arrangement period; and - (iii) usage of the pipeline over the earlier access arrangement period showing: - (A) for a distribution pipeline, minimum, maximum and average demand and, for a transmission pipeline, minimum, maximum and average demand for each receipt or delivery point; and - (B) for a distribution pipeline, customer numbers in total and by tariff class and, for a transmission pipeline, user numbers for each receipt or delivery point; - (b) how the capital base is arrived at and, if the access arrangement period commences at the end of an earlier access arrangement period, a demonstration of how the capital base increased or diminished over the previous access arrangement period; - (c) the projected capital base over the access arrangement period, including: - (i) a forecast of conforming capital expenditure for the period and the basis for the forecast; and - (ii) a forecast of depreciation for the period including a demonstration of how the forecast is derived on the basis of the proposed depreciation method; - (d) to the extent it is practicable to forecast pipeline capacity and utilisation of pipeline capacity over the access arrangement period, a forecast of pipeline capacity and utilisation of pipeline capacity over that period and the basis on which the forecast has been derived: - (e) a forecast of operating expenditure over the access arrangement period and the basis on which the forecast has been derived;
+- (1) The access arrangement information for a full access arrangement proposal (other than an access arrangement variation proposal) must include the following: - (a) if the access arrangement period commences at the end of an earlier access arrangement period: - (i) capital expenditure (by asset class) over the earlier access arrangement period; and - (ii) operating expenditure (by category) over the earlier access arrangement period; and - (iii) usage of the pipeline over the earlier access arrangement period showing: - (A) for a distribution pipeline, minimum, maximum and average demand and, for a transmission pipeline, minimum, maximum and average demand for each receipt or delivery point; and - (B) for a distribution pipeline, customer numbers in total and by tariff class and, for a transmission pipeline, user numbers for each receipt or delivery point; - (b) how the capital base is arrived at and, if the access arrangement period commences at the end of an earlier access arrangement period, a demonstration of how the capital base increased or diminished over the previous access arrangement period; - (c) the projected capital base over the access arrangement period, including: - (i) a forecast of conforming capital expenditure for the period and the basis for the forecast; and - (ii) a forecast of depreciation for the period including a demonstration of how the forecast is derived on the basis of the proposed depreciation method; - (d) to the extent it is practicable to forecast pipeline capacity and utilisation of pipeline capacity over the access arrangement period, a forecast of pipeline capacity and utilisation of pipeline capacity over that period and the basis on which the forecast has been derived; - (e) a forecast of operating expenditure over the access arrangement period and the basis on which the forecast has been derived;

-- (f) the key performance indicators to be used by the service provider to support expenditure to be incurred over the access arrangement period; - (g) the proposed return on equity, return on debt and allowed rate of return, for each regulatory year of the access arrangement period, in accordance with rule 87, including any departure from the methodologies set out in the rate of return guidelines and the reasons for that departure; - (ga) the proposed formula (if any) that is to be applied in accordance with rule 87(12); - (h) the estimated cost of corporate income tax calculated in accordance with rule 87A, including the proposed value of imputation credits referred to in that rule; - (i) if an incentive mechanism operated for the previous access arrangement period-the proposed carry-over of increments for efficiency gains or decrements for efficiency losses in the previous access arrangement period and a demonstration of how allowance is to be made for any such increments or decrements; - (i) the proposed approach to the setting of tariffs including: - (i) the suggested basis of reference tariffs, including the method used to allocate costs and a demonstration of the relationship between costs and tariffs: and - (ii) a description of any pricing principles employed but not otherwise disclosed under this rule; - (k) the service provider's rationale for any proposed reference tariff variation mechanism; - (l) the service provider's rationale for any proposed incentive mechanism; - (m) the total revenue to be derived from pipeline services for each regulatory year of the access arrangement period. - (2) The access arrangement information for an access arrangement variation proposal related to a full access arrangement must include so much of the above information as is relevant to the proposal.
+- (f) [Deleted]; - (g) the allowed rate of return for each regulatory year of the access arrangement period; - (h) the estimated cost of corporate income tax calculated in accordance with rule 87A, including the allowed imputation credits referred to in that rule; - (i) if an incentive mechanism operated for the previous access arrangement period-the proposed carry-over of increments for efficiency gains or decrements for efficiency losses in the previous access arrangement period and a demonstration of how allowance is to be made for any such increments or decrements; - (j) the proposed approach to the setting of tariffs including: - (i) the suggested basis of reference tariffs, including the method used to allocate costs and a demonstration of the relationship between costs and tariffs; and - (ii) a description of any pricing principles employed but not otherwise disclosed under this rule; - (k) the service provider's rationale for any proposed reference tariff variation mechanism; - (1) the service provider's rationale for any proposed incentive mechanism; - (m) the total revenue to be derived from pipeline services for each regulatory year of the access arrangement period. - (2) The access arrangement information for an access arrangement variation proposal related to a full access arrangement must include so much of the above information as is relevant to the proposal. - (3) Where the AER has published financial models under rule 75A, the access arrangement information for a full access arrangement proposal must be provided using the financial models.